 Continuing Education.
 Reviews of aspects of ExxonMobil's operations will be presented by appropriate executives from time to time as part of the agenda of regular Board meetings.
-The Board will also normally conduct an on-site visit to an ExxonMobil facility other than the corporate headquarters in conjunction with a regular Board meeting at least once every other year.
+The Board will also periodically conduct an on-site visit to an ExxonMobil operations site, including so that directors may observe and provide input on safety, operating practices, environmental performance, technology, products, industry and corporate standards, and community engagement.
 It is also expected that each director will remain well informed regarding current developments and best practices in corporate governance.
 In that regard, the Board considers it desirable that directors participate in continuing education opportunities and considers such participation an appropriate expense to be reimbursed by the company.

 Board Meetings; Director Responsibilities

 Number of Regular Meetings.
 The Board normally holds seven regular meetings per year.
-Additional meetings may be scheduled as required.
+Additional meetings may be scheduled as appropriate.

 Agenda and Briefing Material.
-An agenda for each Board meeting and briefing materials will, to the extent practicable in light of the timing of matters that require Board attention, be distributed to each director approximately 5 days prior to each meeting.
-The Chairman, in consultation with the Lead Director will normally set the agenda for Board meetings.
+An agenda for each Board meeting and briefing materials will in light of the timing of matters that require Board attention, be distributed to each director a reasonable time prior to each meeting.
+The Chairman, with review and approval by the Lead Director, will normally set the agenda for Board meetings.
 Any director may request the inclusion of specific items.